Patturisrinivas/AWS/README.md

                 S3 One Zone-IA	        Infrequent access in a single AZ	                      11 9’s	            99.5%	          Cheaper
                 S3 Glacier	                   Archival storage (retrieval in minutes)	                      11 9’s	            99.99%	           Very Low
                 S3 Glacier Deep Archive	      Long-term archival (retrieval in hours)	                      11 9’s	            99.99%	           Lowest
+## DAY4
+### 31. What is the difference between Object Storage and Block Storage:
+          Object Storage (S3) - Stores files with metadata, optimized for scalability.
+          Block Storage (EBS, EFS) - Stores data in blocks, ideal for databases and low-latency apps.
+          Example:
+                Use S3 for storing images, videos, backups Use EBS for running a database like MySQL
+### 32. What is S3 bucket:
+          An S3 bucket is a container where objects are stored.
+Key bucket properties:
+                  Globally unique name (e.g my-aws-bucket)
+                  Region-specific storage (e.g us-east-1)
+                  access control using IAM policies or ACLs
+### 33. How does S3 achieve high durability:
+        Stores data across multiple Availability Zones (AZs).
+        Automatically replicates objects.
+        Uses checksums to detect and fix data corruption
+### 34. How does S3 ensure data security:
+        IAM Policies – Control access to S3 buckets Bucket Policies – Allow/deny access to specific users Encryption – Supports server-side (SSE-S3, SSE-KMS) and client-side encryption MFA Delete – Requires multi-factor authentication to delete objects
+### 35. What is the difference between S3 Object ACL and Bucket Policy:
+                Feature                ACL                Bucket policy
+                Granularity        Object Level          Bucket leve
+                Access Control      Users & Accounts      IAM users, roles Complexity          Simple                More flexible
+            Use ACLs for fine-grained permissions on specific objects Use Bucket Policies to apply rules to the entire bucket
+### 36. What is Cross-Origin Resource Sharing (CORS) in S3:
+        CORS allows browsers to access S3 resources from different domains.
+Cross-Origin Resource Sharing (CORS) in Amazon S3 is a security mechanism that allows a web application running on one domain to access resources (like images, fonts, or JSON files) stored in an S3 bucket on a different domain.
+This is necessary because            browsers enforce the Same-Origin Policy (SOP), which restricts cross-origin requests by default.
+        A website hosted on https://example.com wants to load an image from an S3 bucket at https://mybucket.s3.amazonaws.com.
+Without CORS, the browser blocks the request.
+By configuring CORS on the bucket, we can allow specific domains to access the resources.
+### 37. How does CORS differ from IAM policies or Bucket Policies:
+           IAM/Bucket policies control who can access S3 CORS controls how cross-origin requests are handled by browsers
+### 38. What happens if CORS is misconfigured:
+           The browser blocks cross-origin requests, leading to CORS errors in the console
+### 39. How do you host a static website on S3:
+           Enable static website hosting in bucket settings Upload index.html and error.html.
+           Set a Bucket Policy to allow public access
+### 40. Can S3 host dynamic websites (PHP, Python):
+           No. S3 only serves static content.
+For dynamic content, use Lambda, API Gateway, or EC2
+### 41. How do you add HTTPS to an S3 website:
+           Use CloudFront with an SSL certificate (ACM)
+### 42. How do you prevent unauthorized access:
+           Use Bucket Policies, IAM roles, and restrict public access
+### 43. What is S3 Event Notification:
+           Amazon S3 Event Notifications allow you to automatically trigger actions when specific events happen in an S3 bucket, such as file uploads, deletions, or                    modifications.
+These events can be sent to various AWS services for further processing. how it works: An event occurs in the S3 bucket.
+S3 detects the event and sends a notification.
+The notification is delivered to a destination like: 1) AWS Lambda            → Trigger a serverless function.
+2) Amazon SNS (Simple Notification Service) → Send notifications.
+3) Amazon SQS (Simple Queue Service) → Store events in a queue for processing.
+Example: Suppose you have an image-processing application where users upload images to an S3 bucket.
+You can configure an S3 event notification              to trigger an AWS Lambda function that resizes and optimizes the image automatically
+### 44. Can S3 Event Notifications trigger multiple destinations:
+           No, one event can have only one destination
+### 45. How can you ensure reliable processing of S3 events:
+           Use Amazon SQS to queue events and prevent loss